Chain store: Restaurant chains

 A restaurant chain is a set of related restaurants in many different locations that are either under shared corporate ownership or franchising agreements.
 Typically, the restaurants within a chain are built to a standard format through architectural prototype development and offer a standard menu and/or services.
-Fast food restaurants are the most common, but sit-down restaurant chains also exist.
-Restaurant chains locations are often found near highways, shopping malls and densely populated urban or tourist areas.
+Fast-food restaurants are the most common, but sit-down restaurant chains also exist.
+Restaurant chains locations are often found near highways, shopping malls, and densely populated urban or tourist areas.

 Britain

-In 1896, Samuel Isaacs from Whitechapel, east London opened the first fish and chips restaurant (as opposed to a take-away) in London, and its instant popularity led to a chain comprising 22 restaurants with locations around London and seaside resorts in southern England including Brighton, Ramsgate and Margate.
+In 1896, Samuel Isaacs from Whitechapel, East London, opened the first fish and chips restaurant (as opposed to a take-away) in London, and its instant popularity led to a chain comprising 22 restaurants with locations around London and seaside resorts in southern England, including Brighton, Ramsgate, and Margate.
 In 1864, the Aerated Bread Company (ABC) began operating a chain of teashops in Britain.
-ABC would be overtaken as the leader in the field by Lyons, co-founded by Joseph Lyons in 1884.
-From 1909 Lyons began operating a chain of teashops which became a staple of the High Street in the UK, and at its peak, the firm numbered around 200 cafes.
+ABC was overtaken as the leader in the field by Lyons, co-founded by Joseph Lyons in 1884.
+From 1909, Lyons began operating a chain of teashops that became a staple of the High Street in the UK, and at its peak, the firm numbered around 200 cafes.

 Opposition

 The displacement of independent businesses by chains has sparked increased collaboration among independent businesses and communities to prevent chain proliferation.
-These efforts include community-based organizing through Independent Business Alliances (in the U.S. and Canada) and "buy local" campaigns.
+These efforts include community-based organizing through independent business alliances (in the U.S. and Canada) and "buy local" campaigns.
 In the U.S., trade organizations such as the American Booksellers Association and American Specialty Toy Retailers do national promotion and advocacy.
-NGOs like the New Economics Foundation provide research and tools for pro-independent business education and policy while the American Independent Business Alliance provides direct assistance for community-level organizing.
+Nongovernmental organizations, such as the New Economics Foundation provide research and tools for pro-independent business education and policy while the American Independent Business Alliance, provide direct assistance for community-level organizing.

 Regulation and exclusion

-A variety of towns and cities in the United States whose residents wish to retain their distinctive character—such as San Francisco; Provincetown, Massachusetts and other Cape Cod villages; Bristol, RI; McCall, Idaho; Port Townsend, Washington; Ogunquit, Maine; Windermere, Florida and Carmel-by-the-Sea, California—closely regulate, even exclude, chain stores.
-They don't exclude the chain itself, only the standardized formula the chain uses, described as "formula businesses".
-For example, there could often be a restaurant owned by McDonald's that sells hamburgers, but not the formula franchise operation with the golden arches and standardized menu, uniforms, and procedures.
-The reason these towns regulate chain stores is aesthetics and tourism.
+A variety of towns and cities in the United States whose residents wish to retain their distinctive character—such as San Francisco; Provincetown, Massachusetts and other Cape Cod villages; Bristol, Rhode Island; McCall, Idaho; Port Townsend, Washington; Ogunquit, Maine; Windermere, Florida; and Carmel-by-the-Sea, California—closely regulate or even exclude chain stores.
+They do not exclude the chain itself, only the standardized formula the chain uses, described as "formula businesses".
+For example, a restaurant owned by McDonald's often sells hamburgers, but does not use the formula franchise operation with the golden arches and standardized menu, uniforms, and procedures.
+The supposed reason these towns regulate chain stores is aesthetics and tourism.
 Proponents of formula restaurants and formula retail allege the restrictions are used to protect independent businesses from competition.